-For exempt and self-assessable development, the relevant car parking provisions in the planning scheme.
+For PDA accepted and PDA accepted development subject to identified requirements, the relevant car parking provisions in the planning scheme.

 Other legislation

 In addition to assessment against the scheme, development may require assessment against other legislation including for example the Plumbing and Drainage Act 2002 and SPA.